 - Technology can give a voice to students who have limited or no verbal communication, but where to start?
 Visit Virginia’s Assistive Technology Network for a step-by-step process.
 You can also browse a list of voice output devices available from the T-TAC ODU lending library.
 If your student already has a device, help him or her put it to great use with 101+ Ideas for Using Single Message Communication Devices.

 - Not all assistive technology involves computers, tablets, or software.
 You have potential low-tech solutions all around your classroom.
-Highlighters, three ring binders, rulers, magnets, and many other “every day” items can be used to support students.
-Boston Public Schools and e-Parent offer a number of low-tech ideas.
+Highlighters, three ring binders, rulers, magnets, and many other “every day” items can be used to support students. e-Parent offers low-tech ideas.

 - Many students, including some children with autism, are visual learners.
 Technology can provide a fun learning platform and a voice for children who struggle to communicate on their own.
 Through the use of apps that teach children with autism, language and communication are finally within grasp!